siemens-mobile-hacks/siemens-memory-dumper/README.md

 	# Just replace "siemens-memory-dumper" to "npx @sie-js/siemens-memory-dumper"
 	npx @sie-js/siemens-memory-dumper -p /dev/ttyUSB0 list
 	```

+**Windows**

+Download prebuilt `siemens-memory-dumper.exe` from [releases](https://github.com/siemens-mobile-hacks/siemens-memory-dumper/releases).

+Alternatively, you can [install nodejs on windows](https://nodejs.org/en/download/) and use instruction for OSX/Linux.

 # TIPS & TRICKS
 1. You can achieve maximum speed using a DCA-540 or DCA-510 data cables.